 The same year as the construction of the Wheeler House, businessman Samuel H. Gunder commissioned his new house from architect Myron H. Church.
-The building permit for the house was issued on December 28, 1909.
+The building permit for the house was issued on December 28,1909.
 Olson & Brockhausert was listed as the contractor, and the projected cost of the building was \$20,000.

-Top: The Gunder House and Coach House at 6219 N. Sheridan Rd. was constructed in 1909-10 for businessman Samuel H. Gunder.
+16 Top: The Gunder House and Coach House at 6219 N. Sheridan Rd. was constructed in 1909-10 for businessman Samuel H. Gunder.
 Myron H. Church was the architect.
 Bottom: The house is built of tan brick with gray limestone trim and designed in the Classical Revival architectural style.
 Views of the Gunder House from the southwest (top) and south (bottom).

+18 Views of the Gunder House from the north (top) and east (bottom).